 Not too much has changed with the looks of this car in recent years.
 So as ever, there's a diminutive total length of around 3.5-metres, yet a wheelbase that takes up nearly 2.5-metres of that.
 Which is why, though an up!
 Is no longer than a Fiat 500, it offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.
 How has this been done?
 By shortening the front and rear overhangs as much as the designers dared, something only possible at the front by mounting the radiator alongside rather than in front of the very compact engine.
 The result is a tardis-like interior just as big as that of Volkswagen's far pricier Polo supermini.
 Take luggage space as an example; as long as you can lump your stuff over the rather high sill, you'll find 251-litres of space - or 951-litres with the seats folded.
 Inside, there's a cool dished three-spoke steering wheel fashioned from light magnesium and framing an instrument cluster of refreshing simplicity.
 A pity though that it's still only adjustable for height, not for reach.
 The interior design with its large speedometer is clean and easy to get to grips with, featuring high gloss back trim and a compact centre pod for many of the minor controls.
 True, there's no shortage of hard plastics, but this doesn't feel like a car that's been ruthlessly built down to a price.
 It just feels agreeably minimalist.

-Pricing sits mainly in the £12,000 to £16,000 bracket, though the all-electric 'e-up!' will cost you just under £20,000, once the government grant has been subtracted from its asking price.
-As usual with the up!, there's a choice of either three or five-door bodystyles (though you can only have the three-door with either base or GTI trim).
+Pricing sits mainly in the £14,000 to £16,000 bracket, though the up!
+GTI will cost you just over £18,000, once the government grant has been subtracted from its asking price.
+As usual with the up!, there's a choice of either three or five-door bodystyles.
 There are now seven spec levels.
-These kick off with the standard up! model, then there are the trendy 'White Edition' and 'Black Edition' variants, plus the 'beats' derivative, before you get to the mildly sporty-looking 'R-Line' version and the properly sporty GTI derivative.
-At the top of the range is the battery-powered e-up!.
+These kick off with the standard up! model, then there's the trendy 'Black Edition' variant, plus the 'Beats' derivative, before you get to the mildly sporty-looking 'R-Line' version and the properly sporty GTI derivative.
 Buyers can choose from a range of customisable dashboard designs and specify a 300W BeatsAudio sound system.
 Bear in mind that the bottom end of the pricing spectrum gets you a very basic car indeed, so most will want to find extra cash to move up! the range.
 The 'R-Line' models for instance, add ambient lighting, a customised dashpad, heated front seats, a multifunction steering wheel, six loudspeakers, fog lamps with integrated static cornering lights and 16-inch 'Triangle Black' alloy wheels.